Buy for only $29

 based sound editor/

-Spiral, a new spectrum
+Spiral, a musical

 SplineEQ is a linear phase equalizer plugin.
 Designed to be simple and flexible, SplineEQ allows you to create filters using Bézier splines, the best known way to design curves.